SonuDixit/tipr-second-Assignment/README.md

 # tipr-second-Assignment
-* implementation of Multi layer NN (forward and backward propogation) using numpy alone, no other library
+* implementation of Multi layer NN (forward and backward propogation) using numpy (no other library)
 * Batch SGD
 * use of momentum for gradient smoothening
 * can have different learning rate at different layers